Industry, innovation and infrastructure

 Materials and production

 We source local materials for our products, partly for environmental reasons and partly to ensure quality.
 Scandinavian pine is harder and better suited for outdoor furniture than wood from warmer climates.
-Nordic steel is produced with 30 per cent lower emissions than average, when compared to steel from other countries.
+Nordic steel is produced with more than 20 % lower emissions than average, when compared to steel from other countries.

 High-quality Nordic steel and aluminium